-Dymon Asia Capital Ltd, its affiliates and the collective investment vehicles and client accounts which are managed or advised by Dymon Asia Capital Ltd and/or its affiliates (together, “Dymon”, “we”, “us” or “our”) may obtain personal data about you in connection with your use of this Website.
+Dymon Asia Capital Ltd, its affiliates and the collective investment vehicles and client accounts which are managed or advised by Dymon Asia Capital Ltd and/or its affiliates (together, “Dymon”, “we”, “us” or “our”) may obtain personal data about you.
 For the purposes of data protection law, we are a user or controller in respect of your personal data.
 We are responsible for ensuring that we use your personal data in compliance with applicable data protection law.

 Dymon respects your concerns about privacy and is committed to protecting the privacy of all personal data obtained.

-Dymon may collect and process the following personal data about you through your use of this Website:
+Dymon may collect and process the following personal data about you:

 a.
 Information that you provide to us or one of our affiliates.
 This includes information about you that you give to us by filling in online forms or by communicating with us, whether by e-mail or otherwise.
-This information may include (but is not limited to) your contact information (including your name, occupation, address, telephone number(s), e-mail address etc.), username and password to access Dymon products and services online, information that you provide in the course of applying for a job with us (including your education, work, religion, military history, legal work eligibility status etc.).
+The nature of our relationship and the services you are requesting will determine the kind of personal data we might collect and use.
+This information may include (but is not limited to):

 Dymon may process your personal data for the following purposes (to the extent applicable):